UtahRails.net Copyright 2000-2008 Don Strack. All Rights Reserved.

 At the dawn of the post World War II era, Union Pacific was at a crossroads in its motive power design.
 Its highly successful 4-8-4 Northerns, 4-6-6-4 Challengers, and 4-8-8-4 Big Boys were the peak in the road's steam locomotive design.
 But all of the road's competitors were finding and documenting lower operating and maintenance costs by using diesel-electric locomotives in road service.
 Union Pacific's top management was growing uncomfortable with the image the road was getting for sticking with its steam locomotive designs.
 The use of diesel locomotives was being seen by the investment community as being modern, and the road's management in Omaha was feeling some pressure from the Board of Directors in New York to join the ranks of modern railroads.

 Other builders were also working on their own designs.
-American Locomotive (Alco), which had been the source for UP's most recent modern steam locomotives, first offered its 6,000 horsepower locomotives for freight service in January 1946, in the form of it's A-B-B-A FA/FB units.
+American Locomotive (Alco), which had been the source for UP's most recent modern steam locomotives, first offered its 6,000 horsepower locomotives for freight service in January 1946, in the form of it's A-B-B-A 1,500 horsepower freight units, later known as its FA and FB models.
 For passenger units, the first Alco postwar passenger units, the six-axle 2,000-horsepower PA/PB design, were first produced in June 1946, usually in three unit A-B-A sets.

 But this later variety was a year after UP first went looking for locomotives to dieselize the South-Central District.
 At the time UP began its search, in early 1945, only Baldwin had a existing design that met UP's specifications, in the form of a demonstrator six-axle, 2,000 horsepower passenger unit in two units completed in January and March 1945.
-But the builder offered to build a much larger design based in the recent demonstrators: a 6,000 horsepower, two-unit locomotive that today's locomotive fans know as Baldwin's unique Centipede locomotives, named for the "all-wheels" appearance of the 12 axle 2-D+D-2 wheel arrangement (the same as Big Boy's 4-8-8-4 wheel arrangement).
+In response to UP's request, Baldwin offered to build a much larger design based in the recent demonstrators: a 6,000 horsepower, two-unit locomotive that today's locomotive fans know as Baldwin's unique Centipede locomotives, named for the "all-wheels" appearance of the 12 axle 2-D+D-2 wheel arrangement (the same as Big Boy's 4-8-8-4 wheel arrangement).
 Although EMD's passenger E7 was just becoming available, UP saw that model as a passenger unit and was looking for a beefier design, with heavier traction motors and a more substantial diesel engine.

 In addition to the Baldwin design, UP also found what it was looking for in the opposed piston diesel engine that Fairbanks-Morse had so successfully furnished to the U. S. Navy during the war.
 The combination of F-M's opposed piston submarine engine, and the heavy GE traction motors (that would later be used in the huge all-electric locomotives for Great Northern and Virginian) was just what UP wanted.